Maximum of the characteristic polynomial of the Ginibre ensemble: Introduction and main results

 See Figure~\ref{fig:logcharpoly} below for a sample of the random function $\Psi_N(z)$.
 Note that it follows from the convergence of the empirical measure to the circular law that for any $z\in\C$, we have in probability as $N\to+\infty$,

 so that the second term on the RHS of \eqref{logcharpoly} is necessary to have the field $\Psi_N$ asymptotically centered.
-In fact, it follows from the result of Webb--Wong \cite{WW} that $\E_N[\Psi_N(z)] \to 1/4$ for all $z\in\D$ as $N\to+\infty$.
-Moreover, if we interpret $\Psi_N$ as a random generalized function, then the central limit theorem \eqref{clt} implies that $\Psi_N$ converges in distribution to the Gaussian free field (GFF)\footnote{We briefly review the definition of the GFF in Section~\ref{sect:gmc}} on~$\D$ with free boundary conditions, see \cite[Corollary 1.2]{RV07} and also \cite{AHM15, Webb} for further details.
-Even though the GFF is a random distribution, it can be though of as a \emph{random surface} which corresponds to the two--dimensional analogue of Brownian motion, see \cite{Sheffield07}.
+In fact, it follows from the result of Webb--Wong \cite{WW19} that $\E_N[\Psi_N(z)] \to 1/4$ for all $z\in\D$ as $N\to+\infty$.
+Moreover, if we interpret $\Psi_N$ as a random generalized function, then the central limit theorem \eqref{clt} implies that $\Psi_N$ converges in distribution to the Gaussian free field (GFF)\footnote{We briefly review the definition of the GFF in Section~\ref{sect:gmc}. } on~$\D$ with free boundary conditions, see \cite[Corollary 1.2]{RV07} and also \cite{AHM15, Webb} for further details.
+Even though the GFF is a random distribution, it can be though of as a \emph{random surface} which corresponds to the two--dimensional analogue of Brownian motion, \cite{Sheffield07}.
 The convergence result of Rider--Vir\`ag indicates that we can think of the field $\Psi_N$ as an approximation of the GFF in $\D$.
-The main property of the GFF is that it is a log--correlated Gaussian process on $\C$.
-This log--correlated structure is already visible for the absolute value of the characteristic polynomial of the Ginibre ensemble as it is possible to show that for any $z, x\in\D$,
+The main feature of the GFF is that it is a log-correlated Gaussian process on $\C$.
+This log-correlated structure is already visible for the absolute value of the Ginibre characteristic polynomial as it is possible to show that for any $z, x\in\D$,

 as $N\to+\infty$.
-By analogy with the GFF and other log--correlated fields, we can make the following prediction for the asymptotics of the maximum of the field $\Psi_N$.
+By analogy with the GFF and other log-correlated fields, we can make the following prediction regarding the maximum of the field $\Psi_N$.
 We have as $N\to+\infty$,

-where the error term is given by a random variable.
-Analogous predictions have been made for other log--correlated fields coming from random matrices.
-For instance, Fyodorov--Keating \cite{FK14} first conjectured the asymptotics of the maximum of the logarithm of the absolute value of the characteristic polynomial of the circular unitary ensemble\footnote{A random $N\times N$ unitary matrice sampled from the Haar measure on the unitary group.} (CUE), including the distribution of the error term and Fyodorov--Simm \cite{FS16} made analogous prediction for the Gaussian Unitary Ensemble\footnote{A random $N\times N$ Hermitian matrice with independent Gaussian entries suitably normalized.} (GUE) .
+where the random variable $\xi_N$ is expected to converge in distribution.
+Analogous predictions have been made for other log-correlated fields associated with \emph{normal} random matrices.
+For instance, Fyodorov--Keating \cite{FK14} first conjectured the asymptotics of the maximum of the logarithm of the absolute value of the characteristic polynomial of the circular unitary ensemble\footnote{A random $N\times N$ matrix sampled from the Haar measure on the unitary group.} (CUE), including the distribution of the error term and Fyodorov--Simm \cite{FS16} made analogous prediction for the Gaussian Unitary Ensemble\footnote{A random $N\times N$ Hermitian matrix with independent Gaussian entries suitably normalized.} (GUE) .